 Message block

-If you want to display a free-form message, such as an announcement or a greeting, in your resource center, then the Message block is for you.
+If you want to display a free-form message, such as an announcement or a greeting, in your Resource Center, then the Message block is for you.

 Sub-page block

-If you want to display a larger free-form message, such as a list of resources or an embedded video, in your resource center, then use a Sub-page block.
+If you want to display a larger free-form message, such as a list of resources or an embedded video, in your Resource Center, then use a Sub-page block.

 When the user clicks the block, the Sub-page content will be displayed in a nested route with a Back button.